zendesk/stronger_parameters/README.md

 ### Notifying users about unpermitted params

-Add headers to all requests that have unpermitted params:
+Add headers to all requests that have unpermitted params (does not log invalid):

 ```Ruby
 # config/application.rb